notofonts/noto-docs/src/descriptions/NotoSansTifinaghAPT.md

-Noto Sans Tifinagh APT is a sans serif design in the APT variant for texts in the Tifinagh script.
+Noto Sans Tifinagh APT is a unmodulated (“sans serif”) design in the APT variant for texts in the Tifinagh script.
 It contains 167 glyphs, 5 OpenType features, and supports 76 characters from 2 Unicode blocks.